-15. Every citizen shall have the right to remain in, and, Freedom of subject to any reasonable restriction imposed by law in the movement, etc. public interest, enter and move freely throughout Pakistan and to reside and settle in any part thereof.
+Every citizen shall have the right to remain in, and, 15.
+Freedom of subject to any reasonable restriction imposed by law in the public interest, enter and move freely throughout Pakistan and to reside and settle in any part thereof.

-16. Every citizen shall have the right to assemble peacefully Freedom of and without arms, subject to any reasonable restrictions assembly. imposed by law in the interest of public order.
+Every citizen shall have the right to assemble peacefully 16.
+Freedom of assembly. and without arms, subject to any reasonable restrictions imposed by law in the interest of public order.

-17. (1) Every citizen shall have the right to form associations or unions, subject to any reasonable restrictions imposed by law in the interest of '[sovereignty or integrity of Pakistan, public order or morality].
+(1) Every citizen shall have the right to form associa-17. tions or unions, subject to any reasonable restrictions imposed by law in the interest of 1 [sovereignty or integrity of Pakistan, public order or morality].

-2[(2) Every citizen, not being in the service of Pakistan, shall have the right to form or be a member of a political party, subject to any reasonable restrictions imposed by law ment and selfincrimination.
+2 [(2) Every citizen, not being in the service of Pakistan, shall have the right to form or be a member of a political party, subject to any reasonable restrictions imposed by law movement, etc.

-Protection against double punish-
+Protection against double punishment and selfincrimination.